Nava Semel: Early life and education

-Literary career
+Career

 Semel published 16 books, plays, opera libretti, poetry and screenplays.
 She also wrote plays and translated for the Hebrew stage.
 Her acclaimed novel And the Rat Laughed was adapted into an opera libretto in 2005.

+Critical reception

+Her works have been translated into many languages and published in many countries.

+Recurring themes

 Her work focuses on the "second generation" (children of Holocaust survivors) in Israel.
 Her characters are native born Israelis, who confront their identity issues and deal with the scars of the painful past.

-Public activism
+Public projects and activism

 Semel was a member of the Board of Directors of Massuah, the Institute for Holocaust Studies at Kibbutz Tel Yitzhak, and for many years was a member of the Board of Governors of Yad Vashem.
 She was also on the Board of Directors of the "New Foundation for Television and Cinema".